 “By 2001, two circuit courts, at least three district courts, and two state supreme courts had all considered whether prisoners or parolees could be forced to attend religion-based treatment programs.
 Their unanimous conclusion was that such coercion was unconstitutional.”4

 Since that time, additional courts agree.
-For example, in 2007, the U.S. Circuit Court of Appeals heard Inouye v.
+For example, the U.S. Circuit Court of Appeals heard Inouye v.
 Kemna.
 The court examined the AA program.
 It held that it had “such substantial religious components that governmentally compelled participation in it violated the Establishment Clause.”5

 AA often argues that it is spiritual rather than religious.
-However, after carefully examining the evidence courts reject that claim.
+But after carefully examining the evidence, courts reject that claim.

 III.
 What to Do?

 It’s illegal for any government employee or agency to force you to attend AA or any other 12-step program.

-This website doesn’t provide legal advice.
-Therefore, you’re on your own in deciding what to do if forced to attend AA.
+This site doesn’t give advice.
+Legal or other.
+So you’re on your own in deciding what to do if forced to attend AA.

 You might first request attending an alternative to AA.
 There are many.
 You can see some below.
 And not all require in-person attendance.

 HAMS alcohol harm reduction program.

 You might also provide copies of this page to the government employee and that person’s supervisor.
 This may be enough to get relief.
 In any case, they can’t later claim ignorance of the law.
-And keeping a detailed record of all events is important.
+And keeping a detailed record of all events is wise.

 If your efforts fail, you might contact the local chapter of the ACLU for advice and legal help.
 Even just a letter from that group might enable you to have an alternative.

-Of course, you might simply choose to attend AA or other 12-step program as the easiest alternative.
-Furthermore, realize that “suing over forced participation in a faith-based treatment model is indeed ‘an arduous and time-consuming procedure.'”6
+Of course, you might simply choose to attend AA or other 12-step program as the easiest way.
+Also, realize that “suing over forced participation in a faith-based treatment model is indeed ‘an arduous and time-consuming procedure.'”6

 Your choice may not be an easy one.
-However, consider reading Resisting Twelve-Step Coercion.
+But consider reading Resisting Twelve-Step Coercion.
 How to Fight Forced Participation in AA, NA or Twelve-Step Treatment.

 IV.
 Resources: AA is Religious